Z60: 2 months of daily meditation practice

 Over 8 weeks, we'll explore genuine insight through concentration meditation.
 We'll have weekly Zoom calls to check-in with each other, to say whether or not we are in integrity with our practice, ask questions about what has arisen in the previous week, and be held accountable.

 This program offers a grounded and practical take on Enlightenment, emotional maturity, and the integration required to take one’s seat in liberation.
-And it all starts by sitting down, staying still, and shutting up.
+And it all starts by sitting down, staying still, and showing the fuck up.

 Week 2: Understanding the Territory, Deepening the Commitment